conorturner/urest/README.md

 # urest

 URest is a zero dependency, fully featured, restful routing framework inspired by express and restify.
-The U in the name comes from the unqiue ids URest attaches to logs and errors in your application to assist in easy bug retrieval.
+The U in the name comes from the unqiue ids URest attaches to logs and errors to make it easier to debug your application.

 [![npm](https://img.shields.io/npm/dt/urest.svg?style=for-the-badge)](https://www.npmjs.com/package/urest)
 [![Travis](https://img.shields.io/travis/conorturner/urest.svg?style=for-the-badge)](https://travis-ci.org/conorturner/urest)